Pennywise: Reception

 Audiences and critics reacted to the 2017 and 2019 film adaptations of It with a mix of fear and fascination; reviewer Katie Kilkenny of Pacific Standard felt that clowns "remain[ing] forever terrifying" was one of the key reasons for the 2017 film's success.
 Other reviewers offered more varied appraisals.
 Christopher Orr of The Atlantic says that Skarsgård's Pennywise was less "overtly clownlike" than Curry's was, and thus less memorable.
 The Chicago Sun-Times' Richard Roeper described Pennywise as "a little less frightening" in 2019 than in 2017, but also praised Skarsgård's performance as "disturbingly effective".
 Tom Russo of The Boston Globe called the character "supremely creepy" in his review of It Chapter Two.

 Gompf's examining of Pennywise's appeal found that a subset of viewers expressed an attraction or affinity toward Skarsgård's Pennywise.
 She saw this as the result of either the actor himself or a broader pop-culture trend of romanticizing charismatic anti-heroes such as Loki or Hannibal Lecter.
 Gompf also noted that fans were debating the appeal of Pennywise's new design amongst themselves; early promotional images of Skarsgård in costume divided fans over whether the character was too frightening or not frightening enough.
 She said that in particular, Pennywise's visual aesthetic, facial expressions, and posture helped create a sense of dread in viewers.

 Chris Evangelista for /Film criticized It: Welcome to Derrys attempt to answer every mystery that is presented about the character, and believed that it was not necessary to reveal Pennywise's origin since "things like that should defy a reasonable explanation".
 He saw Pennywise more as a "shape-shifting creature" that "enhances the show" with a higher variety of scares.
-Chris Hayner of Polygon said he was more interested in the lore of Derry and the influence of Pennywise on it than in the films.
+Chris Hayner of Polygon said he was more interested in the lore of Derry and the influence of Pennywise on the town than in the films.